A menstrual cup buyer’s guide for newbies and pros alike

 Prioritize your cup choice to fit your body before choosing a size according to your flow.

-For example, although larger cups can hold more period blood, a teenager with a heavy flow may find a smaller size more comfortable – it may just need to be emptied more often than the “optimal” 12 hour wear time.
+For example, although larger cups can hold more period blood, a younger teenager with a heavy flow may find a smaller size more comfortable – you may just need to empty it more often than the “optimal” 12 hour wear time.

 Cup size matters

-You may have noticed that many brands of cups come in two different sizes, usually named “small” and “large.”
-Typically the sizes mean they are different in diameter (how wide) and length (how tall) but check the box or website for accurate measurements.
+You may have noticed that many brands of cups come in two different sizes, usually named “small” and “large”.
+Typically the sizes mean they are different in diameter (how wide) and length (how tall), but check the measurements on the box or website for accurate measurements.

 Different brands list different reasons for choosing a menstrual cup size.
 Some of the common reasons for choosing a smaller size could include: